Whanhyuk/SSDDC/README.md

 1. Reads DNA-encoded input file.
 2. Detects and corrects deletion errors.
-3. Uses syndrome decoding with coset leaders to fix substitution errors.
-4. Converts corrected DNA back to binary and then to the original text.
+3. Converts corrected DNA back to binary and then to the original text.
-5. Writes the recovered text to a file.
+4. Writes the recovered text to a file.

 ---